graaaven/GAME2338/webTestingSites.md

 Give at least 3 features of this test tool.
 -HP QuickTest professional has test case storage
--HP QuickTest professional has recording, editing, and debugging of functional tests -HP QuickTest professional is automated, seems to work with web-based tools, and test cases can be written in C#, Groovy, Java, Perl, PHP, Python, Ruby and Scala.
+-HP QuickTest professional has recording, editing, and debugging of functional tests -HP QuickTest professional is automated, seems to work with web-based tools, and test cases can be written in  VBA, Java, or VB.NET.